elm-community/string-extra/README.md

 [NoRedInk/elm-string-extra](https://github.com/NoRedInk/elm-string-extra), and
 add utility functions inspired by [underscore.string](http://epeli.github.io/underscore.string/).

-So thanks to the authors of those libraries for making `elm-string` possible.
+So thanks to the authors of those libraries for making `string-extra` possible.

 License
 -------